Falmouth Doctoral Studentships

 The application process for funded studentships is built in to the formal research degree application.

-You can apply to the opportunities listed on the doctoral projects page, each of which is aligned to one of our three cross-disciplinary Research & Innovation themes and one of our ten Research & Innovation programmes, or you can propose your own research project idea.
+You can apply to the opportunities listed on the doctoral projects page, each of which is aligned to our Research & Knowledge Exchange strategy, or you can propose your own research project idea.
 If applying with an original research idea, it too must align with one or more of our research programmes to be eligible for studentship consideration.

 There are three steps to the application process: pre-application prep, Expression of Interest submission and formal application submission, which includes the opportunity to apply for a Falmouth doctoral studentship.